Halal Flavours: A Guide to the Moscow's Best Spots

 Cihan Steak & Kebab

 Part of Arkady Novikov’s restaurant group, Cihan Steak & Kebab brings the soul of Turkish cuisine to Moscow’s dining scene.
+Located in the city centre, the restaurant has become a popular destination for guests looking for refined halal-friendly dining and contemporary interpretations of traditional Turkish food.
 This eclectic eatery blends traditional recipes collected from across Turkey with a modern, cosmopolitan touch.
 The menu features nearly twenty cuts of steaks — including dry-aged meat matured on site — alongside juicy köfte, charcoal-grilled lamb and beef, meze served with airy flatbread, and signature kebabs and burgers.
+The kitchen focuses on premium ingredients, live-fire cooking, and rich Mediterranean flavours balanced with aromatic herbs and spices.
 The space combines open-fire cooking with contemporary design, filling the air with the aroma of roasted spices and grilled meat.
+Large windows, warm lighting, and stylish interiors create an atmosphere equally suited for business lunches, evening gatherings, and long family dinners.
 Warm service, generous portions, and attention to detail make Cihan one of the city’s most impressive spots for a truly Turkish dining experience.

 Address: Komsomolskiy Avenue, 21/10